PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: Evaluation and Analysis

-From the above comparison, we can draw the following conclusions.
+From the comparison, we can draw the following conclusions.
 PP-MARL provides the best privacy protection with the lowest overheads among all the cooperative MARL schemes.
-Besides, we introduce PP-MARL-HE and PP-MARL-DP, variants of PP-MARL, which further improve privacy protection at the cost of higher overheads in communication and computation than PP-MARL.
-In addition, PP-MARL proves to be an HE-friendly architecture, introducing less overhead than the other MARL schemes with HE.
+Besides, we introduce HE and DP to further improve privacy protection at the cost of higher overheads in communication and computation.
+In addition, PP-MARL proves to be HE-friendly, introducing less overhead than the other MARL schemes with HE.